 The WEC2P relies on a series of connected photovoltaic panels, positioned on top of a layer of hydrogel.
 Panel and gel form the lid of a metal box, with a small opening at the bottom.
 At night, the box stays open, allowing the hydrogel to absorb moisture from the air.
 During the day, however, the box remains closed and the photovoltaic panel produces electricity.

 When sunlight hits the panel, the hydrogel underneath heats up.
 As a result, the absorbed water evaporates from the gel and condenses on the back of the panel.
-The liquid water thus obtained escapes from the panel and takes away the excess heat (so the photovoltaic panel cools down and works better).
+The liquid water thus obtained escapes from the panel and takes away the excess heat (so the photovoltaic panel cools and works better).

 Once out, it slides over the box and comes out of the spout, where it can be collected for irrigation or drinking water.